rbaron/gimme-danger/README.md

 ## A lil' programmable power supply
 What's fun is that we can negotiate voltages on the fly from USB-PD 3.0 sources that offer Programmable Power Supply (PPS) modes.
 Here we have a potentiometer that sets the target voltage, and a button that triggers the USB-PD negotiation for that voltage.

-A tiny power supply that's powered by the same USB-C charger as my [soldering iron](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/) sounds like a neat portable tool.
+A tiny, experimental and largely untested power supply that's powered by the same USB-C charger as my [soldering iron](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/)?
+Straight into my toolbox.

 [![Power Supply](https://img.youtube.com/vi/3Acu_VfSuck/maxres1.jpg)](https://youtu.be/3Acu_VfSuck)